-Test development experts believe that licensing examinations should measure the minimum competency required for a candidate to perform at an entry level.
-Therefore, test content and curriculum development should be focused on assessing whether a candidate demonstrates sufficient knowledge to pass an examination that is appropriately targeted to an entry-level producer.licensee.
+Test development experts believe recommend that licensing examinations should measure the minimum competency required for a candidate to perform at an entry level.
+Therefore, test exam content and curriculum development should be focused on assessing whether a candidate's demonstration ofes sufficient knowledge to pass an examination that is appropriately targeted to an entry-level producer.

-The examination should not dictate the curriculum that an entry-level insurance producer licensee should master.
+The examination should not dictate the curriculum that an entry-level insurance producer should master.
 Instead, the test content should be developed using the steps outlined below.
-Examinations and curriculums should be updated to reflect any changes in insurance laws, regulations or industry practice.
+Examinations and curriculums should be updated regularly to reflect any changes in insurance laws, regulations or industry practice.
 An online candidate guide should be available and provide detailed testing and licensing procedures, as well as content outlines with cross-references to the curriculum.

-Input from trainers who conduct test preparation courses may assist in the development of the curriculum and the exam content outline; however, some state insurance regulators believe it is not appropriate to invite these trainers to participate in reviewing final examination questions.
+Input from tTrainers who conduct test preparation courses may assist in the development of the curriculum and the exam content outline; however, in some states, insurance regulators believe it is not appropriate to invite these trainers dto not participate in reviewing final examination questions.
 Education providers who do not offer prelicensing education courses (such as continuing education [CE] providers) are sometimes used during test development.

 There are generally two approaches to examination construction.
 A bank-based test generates individual examinations from a large bank of items.
-A form-based examination will consist of a specified set of predesigned test forms that are rotated.
+A form-based examination will consists of a specified set of predesigned test forms that are rotated.
 The states use both methods, and both are psychometrically acceptable.
-Although contracted outside experts play a major role in test development in most jurisdictions, the state should have a regular process and procedures for developing and reviewing licensing examinations to ensure that those examinations are properly focused on the minimum competencies required of an entry-level producer licensee.
-Some items that should be included in the plan include:
+Although contracted outside experts play a major role in test development in most jurisdictions, the state should have a regular process and procedures for developing and reviewing licensing examinations to ensure that these examinations are properly focused on the minimum competencies required of an entry-level producer.
+Some items that should be included in the plan includeare: